 This no bake mango cheesecake is such a dreamy dessert.
-Simple crust, thick and creamy mango puree swirled filling, this easy no bake mango cheesecake recipe is one you’ll love.
+It has a thick and creamy mango puree swirled filling which is eggless and comes together so quickly.
+An easy no bake mango cheesecake recipe you’ll love.
 You can make a whole cake or mini mango cheesecakes, either way this will be an absolute summer hit!

 Why this easy mango cheesecake recipe is so good: